JuliaIntervals/IntervalArithmetic.jl/docs/decorations.md

 As an example, consider the `sqrt` function acting on an interval `x`.

-If `x` is empty, then `sqrt` will return the trivial empty interval.
+If `x` is empty, then `sqrt` will return the, empty interval, together with the trivial decoration.

 If `x` is [a, Inf] with a > 0 (`dac`), then `sqrt(x)` will return `[sqrt(a), Inf]`, so is also unbounded, and so will return (`[sqrt(a), Inf], dac`).